-7.3.3.
+7.3.9.
 Has the planning proposal adequately addressed any social and economic effects?

-An assessment of the social impacts of the planning proposal has been undertaken by City Plan as detailed in the accompanying Demographic, Housing Market and Social Infrastructure Needs Study provided at Appendix E and an assessment of the economic impacts of the planning proposal has been undertaken by Hill PDA as detailed in the Economic Impact Assessment provided at Appendix D.
+An assessment of the economic impacts of the planning proposal has been undertaken by Hill PDA as detailed in the Economic Impact Assessment provided at Appendix D. An updated report

-7.3.3.1.
+7.3.10.
 Social Impacts